How Long Do Breast Implants Last?

 You Develop Capsular Contracture

-When you have breast implants inserted, your body forms scar tissue around them- in the case of breast implants, a small pocket is formed around the implant.
+When you have breast implants inserted, your body forms scar tissue around them.
+In the case of breast implants, a small pocket is formed around the implant.
 This is entirely normal and is usually almost unnoticeable.
 However, some women develop capsular contracture, where the scar tissue tightens so much that the capsule becomes uncomfortable and causes further complications, such as implant rotation.
+If you notice breast hardening or tenderness, then this could be an early sign of capsular contracture.

 One common treatment for a capsular contracture is known as a “capsulectomy”, where the whole capsule is removed.
 A capsulotomy used to be regularly performed, and some surgeons still perform this procedure routinely.